-One of these features is the ability to quickly look at your watch or notifications just by lifting or turning your wrist.
+One of these features is the ability to quickly look at your watch or notifications by lifting or turning your wrist.
 For some, there’s confusion around whether a tap is required for this to work.

-- 1.3 Try a restart
+- 3 Try a restart

-- 2 Shutdown your Fitbit device, then power back up
+- 4 Shutdown your Fitbit device, then power back up

-- 3 What’s next?
+- 5 What’s next?

 By default, Fitbit turns on your Fitbit’s display whenever you raise your wrist.

 When you aren’t actively using your Fitbit, your screen should dim to conserve battery.
 Whenever you turn or raise your wrist (like to check the time), that motion wakes up your Fitbit’s screen.

 It turns your device’s screen on automatically whenever you turn or raise your wrist.

 Another benefit of disabling Screen Wake is battery savings since your Fitbit won’t automatically turn on whenever you turn or raise your wrist.

-- Tap the Watch icon to toggle between Auto and Manual screen wake modes
+- Tap the Watch icon to toggle between Auto and Manual screen wake modes.

-- Scroll down to Screen Wake and tap it to change from Auto to Manual
+- Scroll down to Screen Wake and tap it to change from Auto to Manual.

-Instead, you need to tap one of the side buttons in order to begin interacting with the smartwatch.
+Instead, you need to tap the side button (or one of the buttons) to begin interacting with the smartwatch.

 Disable Fitbit’s Screen Wake feature using the Fitbit app

-- Open the Fitbit app on the device you normally sync with
+- Open the Fitbit app on the device you normally sync with.

-- Select your Fitbit device
+- Select your Fitbit device.

-- Toggle Quick View off
+- Toggle Quick View off.

-Fitbit’s Sleep Mode (found in your Fitbit’s Settings app) automatically turns off Quick View so your screen shouldn’t come on while sleeping!
+Fitbit’s Sleep Mode (found in your Fitbit’s Settings app) automatically turns off Quick View, so your screen shouldn’t come on while sleeping!

 Try a restart

-The whole process should take less than a minute and hopefully fixes any of the issues that you are running into.
+The whole process should take less than a minute and hopefully fixes any of the issues you are running into.

-- Press and hold the Left and Bottom buttons until you see the Fitbit logo
+- Press and hold the Left and Bottom buttons until you see the Fitbit logo.

-- Let go of the buttons
+- Let go of the buttons.

-- The Versa or Ionic restarts
+- The Versa or Ionic restarts.

-- On your watch, press and hold the button for 10 seconds
+- On your watch, press and hold the button for 10 seconds.

-- Wait until you see the Fitbit logo on the screen, then release the button
+- Wait until you see the Fitbit logo on the screen, then release the button.

 Shutdown your Fitbit device, then power back up

 You’ve already changed the settings for Screen Wake and restarted your Fitbit, but you still have issues.

-- Wake your Fitbit
+- Wake your Fitbit.

-- Swipe and tap open the Settings app
+- Swipe and tap open the Settings app.

-- Tap About
+- Tap About (some models only.)

-- Select Shutdown
+- Select Shutdown.

 After a few moments, your Fitbit completely turns off.